ThangaAyyanar/Task-Crusher/README.md

 # Task-Crusher
-task warrior inspired task management system in clojure
+Task warrior inspired(or you can call as clone :D) task management system in clojure